Call it what you like –

 Durable, waterproof, and reusable packaging will stand up to abuse in the outdoors.

-It includes basic first aid supplies, a basic blood pressure cuff, stethoscope, gauze pads, burn gel, eye wash, triangle band-aids, & multi-trauma blood stop dressing.
+It includes basic first aid supplies, blood pressure cuff, stethoscope, gauze pads, burn gel, eye wash, triangle band-aids, & multi-trauma blood stop dressing.

 It contains enough first aid supplies to treat any basic emergency.